htcondor/htcondor/docs/man-pages/condor_submit.rst

     to work using precisely the same executable that created the checkpoint. :index:`coresize<single: coresize; submit commands>` coresize = <size>
-    Should the user’s program abort and produce a core file, **coresize** specifies the maximum size in bytes of the core file which the user wishes to keep.
-If **coresize** is not specified in the command file, the system’s user resource limit ``coredumpsize`` is used (note that ``coredumpsize`` is not an HTCondor parameter – it is an operating system parameter that can be viewed with the *limit* or *ulimit* command on Unix and in the Registry on Windows).
+    Should the user's program abort and produce a core file, **coresize** specifies the maximum size in bytes of the core file which the user wishes to keep.
+If **coresize** is not specified in the command file, the system's user resource limit ``coredumpsize`` is used (note that ``coredumpsize`` is not an HTCondor parameter – it is an operating system parameter that can be viewed with the *limit* or *ulimit* command on Unix and in the Registry on Windows).